bluMATRIKZ/nthinkfan/README.md

 # nthinkfan
-Control ThinkPads fan speed with dialog on Linux
+Control ThinkPad's fan speed with dialog on Linux

 You will need:
 ````